REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 Needless to say, the fact that Fred had a history of sexual offenses was a big red flag.
 But for a guy with so many past run-ins with the law, he was surprisingly cooperative.

-They actually just asked for permission to check his truck camper,
+They actually just asked for permission to check his truck camper

 and he gave them permission.

-Wouldn't you know it, Fred just so happened to keep rope on hand in there?
+Wouldn't you know it, Fred just so happened to keep rope on hand in there.
+Then when he gave them permission to search his apartment, they found something else weird.

-They located four pair of women's panties in the living room and a dish towel in a trunk inside the living room as well.
-So those items were collected.
+and a dish towel in a trunk inside the living room as well.

-Now, Belaine's underwear was found near her body, so investigators weren't necessarily thinking that any of the ones from Fred's Fred's apartment were hers.
+So investigators weren't necessarily thinking that any of the ones from Fred's apartment were hers.

 But whatever it was, Fred didn't seem too concerned about sharing it with investigators, and he even agreed to a polygraph.
-He was asked to submit to a polygraph, which he did and passed a polygraph.
+He was asked to submit to a polygraph, which he did, and passed a polygraph.

 Fred also permitted investigators to take some hair samples to compare to a few strands found at the scene.